After taking my first sign language class, I had an experience that solidified why having this knowledge was so important.

 He taught me how to change a tire, check my tire pressure, and how to take a test, but the most valuable things he has taught me are less tangible.
 Whether or not they mean to, every father teaches by example.

-One of the things I admire the most, is that he stands up for what he believes in.
-He doesn't back away from something just because it gets hard.
+that he stands up for what he believes in.
+He doesn't back away from

 My father has a way of confronting things in a very calm way.
 He doesn't yell or get irate (although I have seen him lose his cool a handful times when dealing with his teenage children, but who wouldn't when dealing with teenagers?)
 It is this gentleness, yet firmness when talking about or confronting something that has stood out to me over the years and that I try to carry over into the issues I confront in my own life.
+Mark is a kind and generous person.
+He cares about the people around him.
+He is always willing to lend a hand or advice to anyone around him.
+I remember Thanksgivings when random graduate students or family friends would join our family for dinner because they didn't have anywhere else to spend it.
+It was never a big deal, but as I remember those holidays now I realize how amazing he was to open his home to people that needed one that day.
+I think I have carried that thoughtfulness with me.

 Monday, October 3, 2016